OutSystems/docs-support/src/troubleshooting/application-runtime/unexpected-link-app-error.md

 guid: 19528074-d51e-434c-bbce-ccfde080c48e
 ---

-# Error: unexpected link in application (changes from HTTPS to HTTP or shows an internal server name)
+# Unexpected link in application - changes from HTTPS to HTTP or shows an internal server name

 ## Symptoms